 We like congregationalism.
 We like to be together.
 We like actual, genuine, meaningful membership.
 We believe that is the right thing to do.

 And we love cooperation.
-And the Cooperative Program is this unbelievably superior way for us to preserve autonomy, to have the congregation of a church and to cooperate for the advancement of the Kingdom of God.
+And the Cooperative Program is this unbelievably superior way for us to preserve autonomy, to have the congregation of a church and to cooperate for the advancement of the kingdom of God.

 Ultimately that’s what our business is.
-We’re all doing this so we can keep moving forward on the train of Kingdom of God — to advance the gospel, to send missionaries, to build the Kingdom.
+We’re all doing this so we can keep moving forward on the train of kingdom of God — to advance the gospel, to send missionaries, to build the kingdom.

 The Cooperative Program is good for our mission.
 It strengthens the local church.

 When I went to Clear Branch Baptist Church in Lincoln County, Mississippi, I didn’t know anything about the Cooperative Program, but built into that little church that was struggling to keep the doors open, they had a line item that said this number of dollars, it wasn’t very much, went to the Cooperative Program.
 That’s when I started to learn, this is what the Cooperative Program is.
-This is what these people believe in — the Kingdom of God.
+This is what these people believe in — the kingdom of God.

 It strengthens the local church.
 It puts your eyes outside of the four walls of your church.
 It makes you look to the field.
 It multiplies the mission force.
 I can’t in one church raise up enough missionaries.
-We together can send thousands of missionaries!
+We together can send thousands of missionaries.
 It elevates evangelism.
 It keeps our eyes on what we’re here for.
 The Cooperative Program reminds us it’s all worth it.

 This is all going to equip our people to get them ready for the mission.
 You know what our Cooperative Program does?
 It ensures fidelity.